Peter Dolby

 Peter Dolby (18 May 1940 – 28 February 2019) was an English professional football centre half who made over 320 appearances in the Football League for Shrewsbury Town.

 Playing career

 He was the fifth club legend to be inducted into the club's Hall of Fame in 2011.

 Personal life

 After retiring from football, Dolby ran a newsagent's and worked as a teacher.

-Dolby died in his sleep in the early hours of 28 February 2019.
+Dolby, who latterly lived in a residential home in Shrewsbury, died in his sleep in the early hours of 28 February 2019.